t-mcneal/miurl/README.md

 4. **Add File Path to *user_files* Directory**

-    Last, you will need to add the absolute filepath to the project's *user_files* directory.
+    Last, you will need to add the absolute file path to the project's *user_files* directory.
 In addition to creating short URLs that link to other websites, miURL also allows users to upload and create URLs for PDF, PNG, JPEG, JPG, or GIF files!
 In order for this feature to occur, a storage location is needed.